meorkamalmeorsulaiman/kubernetes/docs/mod-1/5-manage-security-settings/README.md

 ## Understanding User, ServiceAccount and API Access

-Users doesn't created by k8s api for people to authenticate and authorize.
+Users doesn't created by k8s API for people to authenticate and authorize.
 They are obtained externally defined by:
 - x.509 certificates
 - OpenID-Based like AD